MouliAggarwal/FakeNewsAnalysis/README.md

 # FakeNewsAnalysis

-# Project Description
+## Project Description
-This project aims to analyze and detect fake news using a dataset sourced from Kaggle.
-The goal is to identify patterns, linguistic features, and sentiment differences within news articles to help improve awareness and automated detection of misinformation.
+This project aims to analyze patterns, linguistic features, and sentiment differences between fake and real news articles using a dataset sourced from Kaggle.
+The goal is to understand the distinguishing characteristics of fake versus real news to support future efforts in misinformation awareness and automated detection.

-# Dataset Information
+## Dataset Information
-Source: Kaggle
+### Source: Kaggle

-Content: The dataset consists of news articles labeled as 'fake' or 'real.'
+### Content: The dataset consists of news articles labeled as 'fake' or 'real.'
 It includes fields such as title, author, content, and publication date.

-Key Features:
+### Key Features:

 - Title- The headline or main title of the news article.